 To my newfound cousins descended from the accomplished (and handsome) Lieut.-Col. Samuel John Huggins, O.B.E.
 (1864–1922).
 Grateful appreciation for your lovely, and lively, contributions, and your friendship. (added 2015-12-03)

 There are many others who have helped and been friends during my foray into Irish and English family and local history research, and the list will continue to grow as my studies continue.
 The fault is entirely mine for having omitted any whose names should appear in this list.
 If you are one of those and wish to give me a (gentle) nudge, please do drop me a line via the contact page.

-Source citation: — Kilpatrick, Alison.
+Source citation for this page: — Kilpatrick, Alison.
 “Acknowledgements (1st ed.)”
-Article published to Arborealis, online at arborealis.ca/about/acknowledgements-first/, accessed [insert date of access].
+Article published to Arborealis, online at arborealis.ca/about/acknowledgements-first/, accessed [Insert date of access].